• Skip to Content

 ACC 1833 credit hours (lecture: 3 | lab: 0)

-Course prepares students for QuickBooks Certified User Exam.
+Course prepares students for QuickBooks Online Certified User Exam.
 Topics include setting up companies, managing customer and vendor activity, preparing bank reconciliations, setting up inventory tracking, working with Balance Sheet transactions, performing payroll, creating job estimates and time-tracking, setting up product classes, customizing forms and reports, integrating with Microsoft Office, performing adjusting entries, and closing the books.
-Students have option of taking Certified User Exam on campus at end of term.
-Recommended ACC 153 or prior accounting knowledge.

 Recommended: ACC 153 or prior accounting knowledge.